mvaganov/CmdLineAsteroids/notes.md

 	then during a later time, outside of the objectpool iteration, those objects to decommission are decommissioned in reverse index order the last objects get pushed to the end before the first objects

 This class manages creation of objects in an automated way.
-The common name for this is a Factory Pattern.
+The function that creates each object is a Factory Method, and the Object Pool is the factory.
-This particular Factory Pattern implementation uses Lambda expressions instead of requiring inheritance for each new kind of object.
+This implementation could also be explained as using a Strategy Pattern, with it's parameterized Commission and Decommission methods.

 `scene`
 src/MrV/Program.cs
 ```
 			}
-			ObjectPool<Particle> particlesPool = new ObjectPool<Particle>();
+			PolicyDrivenObjectPool<Particle> particlesPool = new PolicyDrivenObjectPool<Particle>();
 			float particleSpeed = 5, particleRad = 3;
 			particlesPool.Setup(
 				() => new Particle(new Circle(default, 1), default, ConsoleColor.White, 1),